3D-CNN for Facial Micro- and Macro-expression Spotting on Long Video Sequences using Temporal Oriented Reference Frame: Introduction

-Most of the previous methods utilise LSTM or optical flow to detect temporal correlation of video sequences.
+Most of the previous methods utilise long short-term memory (LSTM) \cite{verburg2019micro, chanti2019ads} or optical flow \cite{verburg2019micro, sun2019two, he2020spotting, zhang2020spatio} to detect temporal correlation of video sequences.
 LSTM is a recurrent neural network that computes sequential time steps with a new element of the input sequence being added to the network at each time step \cite{sen2018approximate}.
 Optical flow computes the differences of two image frames every time when it is applied within a video sequence.
 Both LSTM and optical flow are computationally expensive.
 In addition, optical flow has weaknesses such as drifting over frames \cite{bertero1988ill} and is very susceptible to illumination changes \cite{turaga2010advances}.
 We also noticed that previous attempts lack duration centred analysis.
 We take advantage of the major difference between ME and MaE (they occur for different duration, where ME occurs less than 0.5s while MaE occurs in 0.5s or longer) and propose a two-stream network with a different frame skip based on the duration differences for ME and MaE spotting.
-The main contributions are: \begin{itemize} \item Our approach is the first end-to-end deep learning ME and MaE spotting method trained from scratch using long video datasets. \item Our method uses a two-stream network with temporal oriented reference frame correspond to the duration difference of ME and MaE.
-The two-stream network also possesses shared weights to mitigate overfitting. \item The network architecture is lightweight with the capability of detecting co-occurrence of ME and MaE using a multi-label system.
-This method has the potential to be used on lightweight devices (e.g., smartphones) in real-time. \item To make the network less susceptible to uneven illuminations, Local Contrast Normalisation (LCN) is included into our network architecture.
-LCN drastically improves the overall network performance across a range of configurations and parameters.
-We also shows that LCN is essential in our network.
-Our 3-layer network with LCN outperforms deeper network (i.e. 20-layer network). \end{itemize}